 Tupper Thomas – Executive Director

-Tupper joined New Yorkers in February 2014.
+Tupper joined NY4P in February 2014.
 She retired in February 2011 after 30 years as President of the Prospect Park Alliance and Administrator of Prospect Park, the 580-acre flagship park of Brooklyn.
 In 1980 Tupper was hired as the Park’s first Administrator.
 She was responsible for the ongoing operation of the park, its multimillion-dollar restoration, special events, public information, fundraising and visitor services.
 The Prospect Park Alliance was formed in 1987 to revive, enrich, restore and preserve Prospect Park in partnership with the City of New York, with Tupper as its founding President.
 Tupper is a Co-Founder, former Co-Chair and former Board member of City Parks Alliance, a national organization that advocates for urban parks.
 She has received numerous awards and has been a guest speaker for parks groups throughout the United States and abroad.
 She has a master’s degree in Urban Planning from Pratt Institute and a BA from Goucher College.